Kirk Franklin's 'All Things' Instrumental

 My process for recreating this instrumental from the song "All Things" by Kirk Franklin.

-And as always, I started by making the grid in Pro Tools.
-This means putting the original audio on a track, and adjusting the Tempo track, as well as adjusting the start of the audio clip on the track until it matched the tempo.
-And in this song it was quick because it has constant tempo.
+As always, I began by setting up the grid in Pro Tools.
+This involved placing the original audio on a track, adjusting the tempo track, and aligning the start of the audio clip.
+Thanks to its constant tempo, this step was quick and straightforward.

-For the electric bass I used Prime Bass by Native Instruments.
-It is a very versatile instrument with a lot of articulations.
+For the electric bass, I used Prime Bass by Native Instruments, a versatile instrument packed with articulations.

 All Things